engie-new-business/technicaldoc/advanced/transaction-relay.md

 ### The transaction is executed

-The destination contract have to implement a method  `relayExecute(signer, to, value, data, gasLimit, gasPrice, nonce)`.
+The destination contract have to implement a method :
-This method have to be only accessible but the forwarder contract (the forwarder is in charge to validate the signature and the nonce).
+`relayExecute(signer, to, value, data, gasLimit, gasPrice, nonce)` This method have to be only accessible by the forwarder contract (the forwarder is in charge to validate the signature and the nonce).
 With the received parameters, transaction is executed on behalf of the signer.